elixir-luxembourg/project-setup-practical/README.md

 ## Step 2: Create your computational environment

 1. Your data analysis will require multiple packages.
 To use `renv` first run `install.packages("renv")` in the **console**.
 To start collecting the list of used packages in the project library initialize `renv` by running `renv::init()`.
+Inspect the renv.lock file.

-2. Install packages as you go.
-They will be automatically written in the \*\*renv.lock\*\* file for you.
-The renv.lock ensures computational environment is always the same - for different users on different machines.
+2. Install the tidyverse package `install.packages("tidyverse")`.
+The run `renv::snapshot` to update the renv.lock file.
+Take a look at it again.

 <img src="./misc/img/renv-lock-content.png" width="500"/>